mattx86/btc-bch-proxy/README.md

 **Use case:** Force higher difficulty for powerful miners to reduce share submission frequency and duplicate share rejections without changing pool settings.

+**Suggestion:** Set the difficulty override to at least the pool's initial/minimum difficulty + 1000.
+For example, if the pool starts workers at difficulty 10000, set the override to 11000 or higher.
+Adjust based on observed duplicate rejection rates.

 ## Statistics

 The proxy logs detailed statistics every 15 minutes (at :00, :15, :30, :45).
 Example output: